cosminstr/RevNet-PyTorch/README.md

 ~0.5x GPU memory usage during training while using RevBlocks instead of (Bottleneck) ResBlocks, depending on the amount of reversibile blocks you have in your network.

-Relevant block of code is the RevBlockFunction class.
+Relevant piece of code is the RevBlockFunction class.
 You can derive from that.